MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 1. Map the hypercall page into a VTL’s GPA space
 2. Determine the correct offset for the code sequence (VTL call or return).
 3. Execute the code sequence using CALL.

+## Memory Access Protections

+One necessary protection provided by VSM is the ability to isolate memory accesses.

+### Memory Protection Hierarchy

+Memory access permissions can be set by a number of sources for a particular VTL.
+Each VTL’s permissions can potentially be restricted by a number of other VTLs, as well as by the host partition.
+The order in which protections are applied is the following:

+1. Memory protections set by the host
+2. Memory protections set by higher VTLs

+In other words, VTL protections supersede host protections.
+Higher-level VTLs supersede lower-level VTLs.
+Note that a VTL may not set memory access permissions for itself.

+A conformant interface is expected to not overlay any non-RAM type over RAM.

+### Memory Access Violations

+If a VP running at a lower VTL attempts to violate a memory protection set by a higher VTL, an intercept is generated.
+This intercept is received by the higher VTL which set the protection.
+This allows higher VTLs to deal with the violation on a case-by-case basis.
+For example, the higher VTL may choose to return a fault, or emulate the access (see 15.13).